 It’s getting pretty crowded in the e-commerce space — and brands can feel it.
-Even with more marketplaces to sell on than ever (from Amazon to Walmart to Zalando), standing out above the crowd has become increasingly difficult.
+Even with more marketplaces to sell on than ever (from Amazon to Allegro to Zalando), standing out above the crowd has become increasingly difficult.

 But winning doesn’t mean shouting the loudest.
 It means using each channel’s provided advertising platforms to target the right sellers at the right times.
-It means segmenting your campaigns and continually optimizing for the greatest ROI.
+It means segmenting your campaigns and continually optimising for the greatest ROI.

 Marketers, Get Marketing

 Amazon is now home to more than 10 million active worldwide sellers.
 Do your listings even stand a chance?
 Absolutely.
 When you use your brand to serve niche audiences and meet consumers with products that meet their specific needs, you carve out a sizable piece of the pie.
 The trick is getting their attention.

 Retail media is advertising within retail sites and online marketplaces to boost product visibility and revenue.
 It works because:

 - It lives right within the shopping experience, driving easier/faster conversions.

 - It allows you to target shoppers based on intent.